 National Engineers Week

-This year's theme is Engineers – Inspiring Wonder and we hope to bring awareness to the many aspects of engineering, while also sharing helpful resources.
+The 2020 year's theme is Engineers – Your Knowledge .
+Their Future.
+We hope to bring awareness to the many aspects of engineering, while also sharing helpful resources.
 Here are some of the activities going on in our community during National Engineers Week:

-Mayor John Gayle will present a proclamation declaring "National Engineers Week" in Valdosta at 10:00 A.M. at City Hall, which is located at 216 E Central Avenue.
+Mayor will present a proclamation declaring "National Engineers Week" in Valdosta at 10:00 A.M. at City Hall, which is located at 216 E Central Avenue.

 Director / City Engineer Patrick Collins, P.E. will share information about engineering with 6th grade students at Valdosta Middle School.